hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 :index:`tail` - Print last lines of a textfile
 ----------------------------------------------

-The ``tail`` utility displays the contents of file or, by default, its standard input, to the standard output.
+The ``tail`` utility displays the last few lines of a file or, by default, its standard input, to the standard output.

 **Usage**:  ``tail [options] file(s)``